caroldaniel/42sp-cursus-born2beroot/Debian-en.md

 My best guess is that it happens because of a malfunction conversion of the Debian installer itself.
 You see, 1 kylobyte equals to 1024 bytes, not 1000.
 If you project that to Megas or even Gigas, it's a lot of bytes you're simply not counting.
 That's what Debian's installer is doing.

 To be very practical, it matters not in your day-to-day life either you're converting bytes by the 1000s or 1024s.
-But, since the project's specifications were very precise, I decided to follow along and convert everything to **real bytes** before typing them down on the partioning menu (for example, 500MB turned into 536870912B.
+But, since the project's specifications were very precise, I decided to follow along and convert everything to **real bytes** before typing them down on the partioning menu (for example, 500 MegaBytes turned into 524288000 Bytes.
 A lot of numbers in this one, I know, but Excel is your friend).

 However, whether you do that in your own project is completely up to you!